pavitranew/session-7-rest-ang/README.md

 Add a new file `pirate.model.js` to `src` for our Pirate Model.

-Require Mongoose into this file, and create a new Schema object:
+Require Mongoose in this file, and create a new Schema object:

 ```js
 const mongoose = require('mongoose');